-At Bow Valley Insurance of Calgary, we make every attempt to save our clients money on their car insurance premiums in Alberta.
+At Bow Valley Insurance of Calgary, we make every attempt to save our clients money on their car insurance premiums.
 As an independent brokerage for the insurance products of up to as many as fifteen nationally recognised insurers, we also offer handy tips on the things you can do to keep your claims rate low and prevent serious incidents on the road.

 Alberta Child Safety Seat Requirements by Age and Weight